On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Alternative Proof of

-Moreover, observe that $c$ is the Condorcet loser in $R^1$ because every voter prefers $a$ weakly to $c$ and all voters in $\set{l+1}{n}$ and voter $1$ prefer all alternatives in $A\setminus \{a,c\}$ strictly to $c$.
-In addition, $c$ remains Condorcet loser if voter $l$ swaps $a$ and $c$.
-Let $R^2$ denote the profile derived from this swap and observe that $c\not\in f(R^2)$ because of the Condorcet loser property.
-Moreover, strategyproofness implies that $f(R^2)=\{a\}$ if $c\not\in f(R^1)$; otherwise, voter $l$ can manipulate by reverting back to $R^1$ as he prefers $\{a\}$ to any other subset of $A\setminus \{c\}$.
+First, note that \Cref{lem:CL} and \ref{imp2} show that $f(R^1)=\{a\}$.
+Moreover, $c$ is the Condorcet loser in $R^1$ because every voter prefers $a$ weakly to $c$ and all voters in $\set{l+1}{n}$ and voter $1$ prefer all alternatives in $A\setminus \{a,c\}$ strictly to $c$.
+Alternative $c$ even remains the Condorcet loser if voter $l$ swaps $a$ and $c$.
+Hence, let $R^2$ denote the resulting profile and observe that $c\not\in f(R^2)$ because of the Condorcet loser property.
+In turn, strategyproofness implies that $f(R^2)=\{a\}$ if $c\not\in f(R^1)$; otherwise, voter $l$ can manipulate by reverting back to $R^1$ as he prefers $\{a\}$ to every other subset of $A\setminus \{c\}$.